Contrastive independent component analysis: From ICA to contrastive ICA

 The setting of cICA relates to usual ICA, with block structure on the mixing matrix:

-However, learning parameters via usual ICA in either of these settings requires access to the joint distribution of $(\bx, \by)$, In the first setting, $\bx,\by$ are independent, so we can build the joint distribution of $(\bx,\by)$ from unpaired observations of $\bx$ and $\by$.
 Identifiability can be characterized using~\cite{comon1994independent}, or using~\cite{1306473,wang2024identifiability} if the model is overcomplete (i.e. the number of sources exceeds the number of observations, which occurs for $2r + \ell > 2p$).
-However, in practice, the independence assumption on all of $\bz',\bz, \bs$ is too strong.
-In the second setting, we do not have access to the joint distribution of $(\bx, \by)$ unless we have paired data samples, which is unrealistic in the settings we study.
+However, learning parameters via usual ICA requires access to the joint distribution of $(\bx, \by)$, which is generally unavailable because the data from the two datasets are unpaired.
+For example, single-cell RNA data for patients with a disease (foreground) and a control group (background), has each person assigned to either the foreground set or the background.

 In~\cite{sturma2024unpaired}, the authors study multi-modal linear ICA.
-They recover the mixing matrices from each mode via usual linear ICA and then use a hypothesis test to decide which latent variables should be shared across modes.
-Our method differs from this as we seek shared patterns across datasets rather than shared latent variables.
+They recover the mixing matrices from each mode via usual linear ICA and use a hypothesis test to decide which latent variables are shared across modes.
+Our method differs from this as we seek patterns unique to the foreground rather than shared patterns.

-Nonlinear ICA related contrastive methods have been explored in the literature.
-Nonlinear ICA is studied using contrastive learning in~\cite{hyvarinen2016unsupervised,hyvarinen2019nonlinear,lyu2022finite}.
+Nonlinear contrastive methods have been explored in the literature.
+Nonlinear ICA is studied using contrastive learning~\cite{hyvarinen2016unsupervised,hyvarinen2019nonlinear,lyu2022finite}.
 Here contrastive is used in a different context: it describes a method to train a network to distinguish two datasets.
 A nonlinear contrastive method called a contrastive variational autoencoder (cVAE) is introduced in~\cite{abid2019contrastive,severson2019unsupervised}.
 The paper \cite{weinberger2022moment} presents a method for cVAE using maximum mean discrepancy to prevent leakage of information between the two sets of latent variables.
-Identifiability of cVAE is studied using result from nonlinear ICA in~\cite{lopez2024toward}.
-These works produce a nonlinear latent encoding of data, whereas our focus is on pattern vectors to describe observed variables.
+Identifiability of cVAE is studied using connections to nonlinear ICA in~\cite{lopez2024toward}.
+These works produce a nonlinear latent encoding of data, whereas our focus is on linear pattern vectors.